Wielding Occam's razor: Fast and frugal retail forecasting: Experimental design

 \subsection{Data}

-The yearly, quarterly, and monthly data from the M, M3 and M4 forecasting competitions \citep{Makridakis82,Makridakis2000a,Makridakis2019-oy} form the empirical data for this study.
-In total, we consider an extensive sample of 98,830 real-life series (23,826 yearly; 24,959 quarterly; 50,045 monthly).
-The series exhibit various lengths, but the forecasting horizon is fixed per frequency: 6, 8, and 18-periods-ahead for the yearly, quarterly, and monthly frequencies, respectively.
-Following the design of the M competitions, we produce forecasts once for each model and series combination, using a fixed-origin evaluation and withholding the appropriate number of observations.
+We use the monthly data from the M, M3 and M4 forecasting competitions \citep{Makridakis82,Makridakis2000a,Makridakis2019-oy}.
+In total, we considered an extensive sample of 50,045 real-life series.
+The series exhibits various lengths, but the forecasting horizon is fixed at 18-periods-ahead.
+Following the design of the M competitions, we produced forecasts once for each model and series combination, using a fixed-origin evaluation and withholding the appropriate number of observations.
+We also used the daily retail data from the M5 forecasting competition \citep{MAKRIDAKIS2021m5data} as a case study in Section \ref{sec:case_study}.